 Regular South Africans are the ultimate economic agents

-MAMOKETE LIJANE: global markets strategist at Standard Bank CIB
+Mamokete Lijane: global markets strategist at Standard Bank CIB

 The credibility of any economic consensus would be served by better alignment between our values and our economy.